mklilley/codex2md/README.md

 ## Notes

 - The parser ignores unknown record types and skips malformed lines.
+- Tool calls/outputs are not exported by default (`--include-tools` to include them).
-- Reasoning summaries are exported only when requested and never decrypted.
+- Reasoning summaries are exported by default and never decrypted (`--no-include-reasoning` to omit).